Deep-learning jet flavor tagging for precision hadronic Higgs measurements at future $e^+e^-$ Higgs factories: Event-level classifier details

 \item For the $H\to b\bar b$ and $H\to c\bar c$ classes, shown in panels (a) and (b), the leading $b$- and $c$-jet scores show red points (high flavor score) predominantly at positive SHAP values and blue points (low score) at negative SHAP values.
 This means that jets with a large $b$- or $c$-tagging probability systematically push the classifier towards the corresponding Higgs decay hypothesis, while jets with small scores make the event look less like $H\to b\bar b$ or $H\to c\bar c$.
 This behaviour is exactly what one expects from a physically sensible heavy flavor tagger.

 \item For the $H\to gg$ and $H\to s\bar s$ classes, shown in panels (c) and (d), the most important variables are the gluon and strange scores of both jets and the dijet invariant mass $m_{jj}$.
 Large gluon (strange) scores favour the $H\to gg$ ($H\to s\bar s$) hypothesis, while small scores have the opposite effect.
-The $m_{jj}$ distribution shows that events with a dijet mass close to the Higgs mass peak tend to have positive SHAP values for these classes, whereas events far away from the peak tend to be pushed towards the background hypotheses.
 The fact that both red and blue points appear on either side of the vertical axis reflects the presence of correlations: for example, an event with a moderately high strange score may still be classified as background if other features (such as MET or jet kinematics) look incompatible with a $ZH(\nu\bar\nu)$ topology.

 \item For the $2f$ and $4f$ background classes, shown in panels (e) and (f), the most influential variables are global observables such as MET, $m_{jj}$, jet MET angular correlations and jet shape variables.
-Here the SHAP plots show that small MET values and dijet masses away from $m_H$ tend to yield positive SHAP values for the $2f$ class, indicating that such events look more like generic $e^+e^-\to q\bar q$ production than like a signal $ZH$ event.
-In contrast, large MET and a Higgs--like $m_{jj}$ value tend to suppress the $2f$ score and enhance the Higgs decay classes, as expected. \end{itemize}
+Here the SHAP plots show that small MET values tends to yield positive SHAP values for the $2f$ class, indicating that such events look more like generic $e^+e^-\to q\bar q$ production than like a signal $ZH$ event. \end{itemize}

 Overall, the SHAP analysis confirms and refines the picture obtained from the gain ranking: the classifier relies mainly on heavy and light flavor tagging information to distinguish between different Higgs decay modes, while global kinematic observables associated with the $ZH(\nu\bar\nu)$ topology are used to separate signal from the inclusive $2f/4f$ backgrounds.
 The decision boundaries learned by the model are therefore well aligned with standard physics intuition.